Education Outreach Programs

 Science Fair at the Texas School for the Deaf

 Each year all TSD High School students complete a project for their annual Science Fair.
 Volunteers are needed in a couple different capacities – helping students create their projects and also acting as judges the day of the event.
 If you would like to help with the creation of the projects, you can sign up for one or more sessions that occur weekly between the months of January and April, Wednesdays from 3:30 – 5:00 pm.
-For those interested in judging projects, the fair will be held on May 12, 2017, from 8:00 am -12:30 pm.
+For those interested in judging projects, the fair will be held May 2018, from 8:00 am -12:30 pm, day pending.

 Held at the Thinkery, this annual event brings university researchers together with science museum educators, creating unique learning experiences.
 NanoDays engages people of all ages in a miniscule world where materials have special properties and new technologies have spectacular promise.
 The celebration combines simple hands-on activities for children with lots of fun!
 NanoDays activities demonstrate different, unexpected properties of materials at the nanoscale.

-Students and their parents or educators come to UT for an afternoon of engineering fun.
-UT’s national award winning Girl Day, presented by the Women in Engineering Program (WEP), gives over 2,000 first through eighth grade students a chance to:
+Students and their parents or educators come to UT Austin for an afternoon of engineering fun.
+UT Austin’s national award winning Girl Day, presented by the Women in Engineering Program (WEP), gives over 2,000 first through eighth grade students a chance to:

 - Have fun doing grade-specific, hands-on engineering activities,